 2. Logical Data Modeling

 The logical data modeling phase serves as the bridge between the preceding (conceptual) and subsequent (physical) modeling phases.
-It takes the conceptual model and transforms it into a series of instructions to create the physical model.
+It takes the conceptual model and transforms it into a series of instructions to create the physical model and mobile apps.

 Logical modeling entails defining the data structure and relationships between data bits.
 An entire database plan is made that explains the connections between various entities using a diagram.
 You can consider it a manifesto detailing different organizational groups’ data needs and requirements into a holistic data management game plan.